rust-lang/book/nostarch/chapter19.md

 ### Accessing or Modifying a Mutable Static Variable

-In this book, we’ve not yet talked about *global variables*, which Rust does support but can be problematic with Rust’s ownership rules.
+In this book, we’ve not yet talked about global variables, which Rust does support but can be problematic with Rust’s ownership rules.
 If two threads are accessing the same mutable global variable, it can cause a data race.